 - Power of Attorney

-Clients who have already retained JusticeMatters for assistance with one of the legal issues above can also obtain assistance with civil legal needs through JusticeMatters’ volunteer attorneys.
-Civil services include:
+Clients who have already retained JusticeMatters for assistance with one of the legal issues above can also obtain assistance with other civil or immigration legal needs through JusticeMatters’ volunteer attorneys.

 Case acceptance criteria include, but are not limited to, case type, family assets and income, and organizational capacity and priorities.
 JusticeMatters does not require potential clients to identify with a religion in order to obtain services and does not require clients to engage in religious activities or conversations.